JohnStov/fsx-audio-workshop/slides/slides/index.md

 Can we produce vibrato

 Need to be able to change the frequency of our oscillator over time.
-The obviosu way to do this is to make the frequency parameter a stream.
+The obvious way to do this is to make the frequency parameter a stream.

 ```fsharp
 let generate fn sampleRate (frequency : AudioStream) =